BlaqueDevs/se-assignment-day-4-software-project-management-EzekielGitura/README.md

 - Creating a focused and impactful solution that addresses the core issue effectively.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
-"Our software simplifies [specific task] by providing an intuitive, efficient, and reliable tool that saves time and enhances productivity.
-Designed with the user in mind, it eliminates common pain points like [specific issues], empowering users to achieve their goals effortlessly."
+Our software simplifies task planning by providing an intuitive, efficient, and reliable tool that saves time and enhances productivity.
+Designed with the user in mind, it eliminates common pain points like time wastage when adding tasks, empowering users to achieve their goals effortlessly.

 ## 11. What are the main features or functionalities that make your software stand out?
 Key features include: